-- Press the □ button until "Settings" displays in the vehicle information display and then press ENTER.
-Use the ↓ button to select "Driver Assistance".
+- 1. Press the □ button until "Settings" displays in the vehicle information display.
+Use the ↓ button to select "Driver Assistance."
 Then press the ENTER button. - 2.
-Select "Driving Aids" and press the ENTER button. - 3.
-Select "Blind Spot" and press the ENTER button.
+Select "Driving Aids" and press the EN-TER button. - 3.
+Select "Blind Spot" and press the ENTER button. - 4.
+Use the ENTER button to turn the system on or off.